reapyr-dev/reapyr/README.md

 Reapyr aims to run on as many platforms as possible - including desktop and mobile targets.

-# Note: Alpha disclaimer!
+# DISCLAIMER: Alpha stuff!

-Stuff is currently very early dev status - this is purely a volunteer driven project, and we're working to get things stable soon.
+Everything is currently very early dev status - this is purely a volunteer driven project, and we're working to get things stable soon.
 Feel free to stop over to the [Raylib Python Discord channel](https://discord.com/channels/426912293134270465/661390741104230421) to get live updates as we work, and / or help out!

+In the meantime please expect things to probably crash/burn/explode/etc. or plain simply not work yet.
+Jump into the Discord for help if you still want to try things out!

 # Quickstart